Asian banks battle for $7.5 billion RBS Aviation: source

 Under former Chief Executive Fred Goodwin, RBS came within hours of running out of cash in October 2008, and was only saved by a 45 billion pound ($70.3 billion) taxpayer bailout.

-(Additional reporting by Taiga Uranaka in TOKYO, Sudip Kar-Gupta in LONDON and Koh Gui Qing in BEIJING; Editing by Jacqueline Wong and Ian Geoghegan)
+(Additional reporting by Taiga Uranaka in TOKYO, Sudip Kar-Gupta and Steve Slater in LONDON and Koh Gui Qing in BEIJING; Editing by Jacqueline Wong and Ian Geoghegan)